 Injecting water into the reservoir reintroduces and raises the pressure in the reservoirs.
-In so doing, we have been able to bring wells that were previously ceased back online, and coupled with the conversion of producing wells into water injector wells, we have been able to substantially increase oil production in the north of the field – from 375,000 to 775,000 bpd.
+In so doing, we have been able to bring wells that were previously ceased back online, and coupled with the conversion of producing wells into water injector wells, we have been able to substantially increase oil production in the north of the field – from 375,000 to over 800,000 bpd.

 Water injection is not new to Rumaila.
 The QAWTP has been providing industrial-grade water (which is unsuitable for drinking) from the Shatt Al Basra canal since 1978.
 However, the scale of injection required to sustain the field’s long term-sustainability requires much more water.
 This is why the new state of the art extension, built by leading international water specialist, Veolia, is vital.
 The new plant is now capable of treating up to 1.3 million barrels of water per day.
 Playing a pivotal role in Rumaila’s capability for many years to come.